SystemsApproach/tcpcc/algorithm.rst

    Generic cubic function illustrating the change in the congestion window as a function of time.

-The second important aspect of CUBIC is its use of a cubic function to adjust the congestion window.
-The basic idea is easiest to understand by looking at the general shape of a cubic function, which has three
+The cubic function, shown in :numref:`Figure %s <fig-cubic>`, has three
 phases: slowing growth, flatten plateau, increasing growth.
-A generic example is shown in :numref:`Figure %s <fig-cubic>`, which we have annotated with one extra piece of information: the maximum congestion window size achieved just before the last congestion event as a target (denoted :math:`W_{max}`).
-The idea is to start fast but slow the growth rate as you get close to :math:`W_{max}`, be cautious and have near-zero growth when close to :math:`W_{max}`, and then increase the growth rate as you move away from :math:`W_{max}`.
-The latter phase is essentially probing for a new achievable :math:`W_{max}`.
+The maximum congestion window size achieved just before the last congestion event is the initial target (denoted :math:`W_{max}`).
+You can see how the window growth starts fast but slows as you get close to :math:`W_{max}`; then there is a phase of cautious growth when close to :math:`W_{max}`, and finally a phase of probing for a new achievable :math:`W_{max}`.

-Specifically, CUBIC computes the congestion window as a function of time (t) since the last congestion event
+Specifically, CUBIC computes the congestion window (CWND) as a function of time (t) since the last congestion event

 .. math::